Search Contextures Sites

 End Sub

-Is it possible to call a macro from the condition true or false side of a worksheet formula? i.e. If(A2="OK",Run macro1,run macro2)
+Is it possible to call Excel macros from the condition true or false side of a worksheet formula? i.e. If(A2="OK",Run macro1,run macro2) go to top

 5. Macros and Security